thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-martyrs.md

 #### Matthew

 Matthew (Levi), the former tax collector, authored the gospel bearing his name.
-After Pentecost, he preached in Judea and later traveled to Ethiopia and Persia.
+After Pentecost, he preached in Judea and later travelled to Ethiopia and Persia.
 He is credited with converting a Ethiopian king, Egippus and his daughter.
-When the king died and the new ruler came to power, Matthew criticized the king's immoral behavior, for which he was martyred by the sword.
+When the king died and the new ruler came to power, Matthew criticized the king's immoral behaviour, for which he was martyred by the sword.

 #### Thomas

 Thomas (Didymus), was known for doubting Jesus' resurrection until he saw Him; but later showed great faith and courage.
-He started the Church of the East in the region of Edessa and Hakkari of Upper Mesopotamia (modern day southeast Turkey) and then traveled through Persia and eventually reached India, where he founded seven churches the most famous being the Mar Thoma Church and preached to locals and the Brahmins in Kerala and Tamil Nadu - and his tomb remains in Mylapore (modern day Chennai).
+He started the Church of the East in the region of Edessa and Hakkari of Upper Mesopotamia (modern day southeast Turkey) and then travelled through Persia and eventually reached India, where he founded seven churches the most famous being the Mar Thoma Church and preached to locals and the Brahmins in Kerala and Tamil Nadu - and his tomb remains in Mylapore (modern day Chennai).
 Thomas was martyred by being speared to death after offending local priests